alexpetros/showdown-autopsy/README.md

 I would like to be able to create stats out of the battles from my Showdown Draft League, and analyze them with SQL.
 I also want to generate the wins/losses/kills/deaths sheet.

+What's nifty about this parser is that it isn't just parsing each statement line-by-line, it's updating an internal state about the game being played.
+For this reason it's very easy to extend to collect new stats, and, in theory, could be easily extended into a CLI Showdown client.

 ## Why awk?
 awk is goated when parsing structured, line-based data is the vibe